tjphoton/FCND/FCND-P2-Motion-Planning/FCND_P2_writeup.md

 Collinearity test is used to check whether waypoints are on the (almost) same stargith line.
 Then simply to prune the path of unnecessary waypoints that are in the middle of the same straight lines.

-To check collinearity of two dimensional points, evaluating the determinant with the z coordinate set to 1, the determinant being equal to zero indicates that the area of the triangle described by those three points is zero and is a sufficient condition for collinearity:
+To check collinearity of two dimensional points, evaluating the determinant below.
+The determinant being equal to zero indicates that the area of the triangle described by those three points is zero and is a sufficient condition for collinearity:

 ![collinearity determinant](./misc/collinearity.png)